 “Despite a booming population growth, the region’s economy has been unable to keep up, with the ratio of jobs to residents falling consistently since the year 2000.
 More than 2.2 million people live in greater Western Sydney, 35% of them born overseas, from more than 170 countries and speaking more than 100 languages.”

-“Given that about one in ten Australians lives in Western Sydney, its importance to Australia’s economic well-being and future prosperity cannot be overstated,” said Dr Perlgut.
+“Given that almost one in ten Australians live in Western Sydney, its importance to Australia’s economic well-being and future prosperity cannot be overstated,” said Dr Perlgut.

 Four NSW community providers are headquartered in Western Sydney: Parramatta Community College, Macquarie Community College, Nepean Community College and Macarthur Community College.
-In addition, at least another six community education providers deliver significant services to part/s of Western Sydney: Hornsby Ku-Ring-Gai Community College, VERTO, Sydney Community College, JobQuest, Bankstown Community College and the Deaf Society.
-Many of these ten organisations are already working closely together to develop Western Sydney-wide approaches to regional training issues.
+In addition, at least another seven community education providers deliver significant services to parts of Western Sydney: VERTO, Sydney Community College, JobQuest, Bankstown Community College, Hornsby Ku-Ring-Gai Community College, the Deaf Society and St George & Sutherland Community College.
+Many of these 11 community providers are already working closely together to develop Western Sydney-wide approaches to regional training issues.

-“Together these ten organisations provide a valuable economic development resource for Western Sydney, a resource that is not yet not fully utilised,” said Dr Perlgut.
+“Together these 11 organisations provide a valuable economic development resource for Western Sydney, a resource that is not yet not fully utilised,” said Dr Perlgut.

 “Community Colleges Australia is keen to ensure that NSW community education providers participate in and assist the development of the education, skilling and jobs development of the new Western Sydney City Deal and other Western Sydney regional initiatives.
 We are committed to working closely with the NSW and Commonwealth Governments in this endeavour,” said Dr Perlgut.